-The answer to this type of a gazebo is a very quick no, no you cannot leave your pop up canopy up all year round.
+The answer to this type of gazebo is a very quick no, no you cannot leave your pop-up canopy up all year round.

 The reason for this is in the title of the canopy, ‘pop up’.
 This type of canopy has been made extremely easy for you to build and just as quick to dismantle and is meant as a ‘temporary shelter’ only.

 Do not leave your pop-up canopy outdoors all year round.
 Otherwise, it may break or blow away and potentially damage your neighbour’s property.